 4) Damaged or voided cards will be destroyed.

-5) Any occurrences of loss, theft or fraud will be reported GRMC Security and appropriate leadership.
+5) Any occurrences of loss, theft or fraud will be reported AUMC Security and appropriate leadership.

 d.
 Dispute Resolution